Image Processing Algorithms Part 5: Contrast Adjustment

 Last time we looked at adjusting the brightness of an image.
 This time we are going to look at adjusting the contrast of an image which is a little bit more complex.

-The first step is to calculate a contrast correction factor which is given by the following formula where the value C is the desired level of contrast:
+The first step is to calculate a contrast correction factor which is given by the following formula:

 The next step is to perform the actual contrast adjustment itself.
 The following formula shows the adjustment in contrast being made to the red component of a colour: